FBI Transform in Gevrey Classes and Anosov Flows: Bergman projector and symbolic calculus

 This is a priori a $L^\infty$ estimate.
 However, we know that $c$ is a symbol, so that using finite differences and Taylor's Formula, we deduce that this estimate actually holds in $\mathcal{C}^\infty$.
 We want to deduce that $\sigma_A= \O(h/\langle|\alpha|\rangle)^\infty$ at infinite order on the diagonal.

 We consider now the semi-classical expansion for $c$, which starts as (we use the same coordinates $(u,\eta)$ as in \S \ref{sub:annihilating})

 From the choice of $\zeta_{j,0}$ and Lemma \ref{lemma:phase_left_multiplication}, the first term here vanishes at infinite order on the diagonal.
 Next, we consider the term of order $h$ in the expansion.
-For this we recall the usual expansion (see for example (2.28) in \cite{Melin-Sjostrand-75}).
+For this we recall the usual expansion

 (here, $\O(h^2 a)$ is a bit of an abuse of notations since it involves derivatives of $a$).
 It follows that